harness/developer-hub/docs/internal-developer-portal/catalog/catalog-scripts.md

 - `org` : Github Org name
 - `x_api_key`: Refer https://developer.harness.io/docs/platform/automation/api/api-quickstart/#create-a-harness-api-key-and-token to generate one
-- -`account` : This is your harrness-account id.
-Ex - `https://app.harness.io/ng/account/{Your account}/module/idp/overview`
+- -`account` : This is your Harness Account ID.
+You can get it from the URL e.g. - `https://app.harness.io/ng/account/{Your account ID}/module/idp/overview`

 #### Perform all actions: create YAML files, push changes, and register YAML files (all given args in command below are required)